ruthiep/Student_Queue_Manager/README.md

 - A table of Users.

-    Includes name, password, class name?, instructor boolean...what other info here?
-Do they pick user name, or should it match...something?
+    Includes name, username, instructor boolean.
     Each user may ask many questions, but each question belongs to only one user.
-    Full CRUD operations (including delete?)
+    All CRUD operations except delete.

 - A table for the Questions.

-    Includes user ID(FK), question, steps taken, expected result, actual result, code link, timestamp, urgency level, and resolved (boolean).
+    Includes user ID(FK), steps taken, expected result (optional), actual result (optional), code link (optional), timestamp, urgency level, and resolved (boolean).
     Each user may ask many questions, but each question belongs to one user. (groups will enter their question under one student's name for now)
-    Full CRUD operations?
+    All CRUD operations except delete.

 - Comments table.

-    Includes User ID(FK) and comment.
+    Includes User ID(FK), Question ID(FK), and comment.
     Each user may have many comments, but each comment belongs to only one user.
-    - How to tie to questions table?
-    Full CRUD operations?
-    - each comment applies to only one question, but each question may have many comments?
+    Each comment applies to only one question, but each question may have many comments.
+    All CRUD operations except delete.

 - Urgency table